dengchengxifrank/facial-expression-detection/README.md

 # Train and test

-Run python train.py which is based on vgg16.
+Run python train.py and the model is based on vgg16.